Frequently Asked Questions from Majors & Prospective Majors in Biology & Related Fields Last update 08/23/2020

 Q1: I am a student in SEAS or CC.
-I need to take Biology C2005 or C2006 but it conflicts with another class I need (or want) to take.
+I need to take Biology UN2005 or UN2006 but it conflicts with another class I need (or want) to take.
 What can I do?
 Answer

 Q2: I took AP calculus in high school.
 How much math do I need to take to complete the biology major?
 Answer

 Q4: I declared my major with GS or my CC class center, but I'm not sure who my advisor is, or how to plan my program.
 What should I do?
 Ans: Look at the Undergraduate program Page of the Biology Department Web Site.
 There are links there to advisors (names, hours, e-mail addresses), major requirements, etc. Note: Even if you have NOT yet declared your major, you may consult an advisor in the bio dept!!!
 See Q5.

 Q6: How can I get (or apply for) honors in biological sciences at graduation?
 See Honors

-Q7: Which is easier, C2005 (the undergraduate intro bio class) or F2401 (the post bac intro bio class)?
-Answer
+undergraduate intro bio class) or UN2401 (the GS/post bac intro bio class)?

 For additional questions often asked by First Year Students, see FAQ's for First Year Students.